Pungyeon/clean-go-article/proposal.md

 }
 ```

 Once we are done with this, we can split up our function into smaller functions as mentioned previously.
-Every time that we see the `value, err :=` pattern repeated more than once in a function, this should be an indication, that we should move this logic into it's own function, if possible.
+A good rule of thumb being:  If the `value, err :=` pattern is repeated more than once in a function, this is an indication that we can split the logic of our code into smaller functions.

 ```go
 func GetItem(extension string) (Item, error) {